Cardiac electrophysiology and ECG interpretation

 A rhythm is defined as three consecutive heartbeats displaying (more or less) identical waveforms on the ECG.
 The similarity of the waveforms indicates that their origin is the same.
 The sinoatrial node is the heart’s pacemaker under normal circumstances and the rhythm is referred to as sinus rhythm.
 Although it is not possible to discern the electrical potentials of the sinoatrial node itself, there is indirect evidence from the ECG that confirms the origin of the rhythm (discussed later).

 Should any structure outside of the sinoatrial node discharge an action potential that results in myocardial depolarization, that structure is referred to as ectopic focus and the beat is called an ectopic beat.
 An ectopic rhythm occurs when three or more consecutive heartbeats originate from an ectopic focus.
-If an ectopic rhythm is a replacement for the normal sinus rhythm, it is referred to as escape rhythm.
+If an ectopic rhythm is a replacement for the normal sinus rhythm, it is referred to as an escape rhythm.
 These topics will be discussed in detail later on.

 The cardiac cycle begins when the sinoatrial node discharges an action potential that spreads through the heart.
 The action potential spreads in the form of an electrical impulse, by cell-to-cell transmission of the depolarization.
 The impulse spreads via the internodal pathways and Bachmann’s bundle in the atria.
 It is then delayed briefly in the atrioventricular node before it is rapidly disseminated – via the His-Purkinje network – through the ventricular myocardium.
 The contraction starts when contractile cells receive the impulse.

 The action potential consists of depolarization (activation) and repolarization (recovery).
 This process includes rapid changes in the membrane potential, which is a consequence of ions flowing across the cell membrane.
-Flow of ions is equal to an electrical current and the electrical activity of atrial and ventricular myocardium is recorded and analyzed by electrodes placed on the skin.
+The flow of ions is equal to an electrical current and the electrical activity of atrial and ventricular myocardium is recorded and analyzed by electrodes placed on the skin.
 ECG interpretation is all about deciphering these electrical currents.

 Interested readers may study the Wiggers diagram below.
 It displays the association between the ECG, pressure, and volume in the heart during the cardiac cycle.